REVIEW IN THE SPECIALISED PRESS

 Family-Friendly?

 Families are warmly welcomed.
 Bunk Rooms can be booked together with an adjacent double (though there is no connecting door), and there are family rooms with four beds.
-Cots are available (€10 [£8.50] per day).
-Entertainment apps for children are available through the TV.
+Cots are available for free.